Zenith (comics): Publication history

 Zenith returned for Phase IV in 1992 but Morrison's attention was elsewhere: "I'd moved on and was more excited by the possibilities of working with American superheroes.
 By 1992, Zenith seemed like something dragged up from my past".
 This however does not mean they think any less of the story: "I like a lot of things I write under duress.
 I actually really like the last book of Zenith.
 I'm very fond of it".

-Titan Books published five trade paperbacks of Zenith between 1988 and 1990, collecting Phase I through III.
+Titan Books published five trade paperbacks of Zenith between 1988 and 1990, collecting Phases I through III.
 For years after that, attempts to re-publish the series (including the never collected Phase IV) were prevented by a copyright dispute between the publisher and Morrison.
 In 2007, Morrison explained: "Fleetway have no paperwork to confirm their ownership of Zenith, so I'm currently involved in legal proceedings to clear things up".

 In 2013, British publishing company Rebellion Developments began publishing a complete collection as a hardcover book limited to 1000 copies.
 The book sold out within two days of being announced and the delivery date was brought forward to early October.
 The book collected all four phases and has a nearly exhaustive collection of covers and pin-ups.
 Whilst parties involved in ongoing legal proceedings are, as a rule, barred from speaking publicly of them, it appears that Morrison has been unsuccessful in halting that initial publication.
 Zenith Books 1 and 2 could be pre-ordered for a December 2014 launch through mainstream distribution chains.
 In 2023, the entire series was reprinted in two hardback volumes by Hachette Partworks.

 A new Zenith text story, "Permission to Land", appeared in prog 2050 in September 2017.
 It was written by editor Matt Smith, with a new illustration by Steve Yeowell.

-Zenith also appeared in a story unconnected to the Zenith universe – "A Night 2 Remember", a strip about the comic's 25th anniversary celebrations, which appeared in prog 1280.
+Zenith also appeared in a story unconnected to the Zenith universe – "A Night 2 Remember", a strip about 2000AD{'}s 25th anniversary celebrations, which appeared in prog 1280.